brenordv/db-monitor-poc/readme.md

 Cons of using Azure Functions for SQL Server performance management:

 1. **Cold Start:** Azure Functions could have a delay in their initial execution, known as a cold start.
 This could impact the timely execution of performance management tasks.
+(Might just apply to the Long Running Query.)

-2. **Complexity:** Depending on how the functions are written and managed, they could add complexity to your system, especially if you're dealing with multiple functions and coordinating between them.
+2. **Complexity:** You'll be relying on a whole new infrastructure and codebase to monitor the database and some of this could be done by using native Azure tools.

 3. **Long-Running Tasks:** Azure Functions have a maximum execution time (by default, it's 5 minutes on a Consumption plan but can be extended to 10 minutes or unlimited in a Premium plan).
 Functions handling long-running queries may hit this limit.
+The current queries are optimized, so in the current form, this should not be a problem.

 4. **Security:** Sensitive information (like connection strings to your SQL server) needs to be securely stored and managed.
 Mismanagement could lead to security vulnerabilities.